sergueik/powershell_samples/external/wix/basic-vscode-customized/README.md

 ### Info

-This directory contains the setup project of a basic Windows tray app with deskt op shortcut using the examples:
+This directory contains the setup project of a [Visual Studio Code]() installer:

 ### Note
+MSI files are essentially stripped down SQL Server data bases stored in COM/OLE [structured storage files]() Due to supported database referential integrity even the minor changes in install workflow cascade through dozen of tables and make it difficult to see what  has changed even to a trained eye.
+WiX is a XML storage format of MSI and also the first project open sourced by Microsoft in 2004.

 Visual Studio Code no longer officially supports Windows 32-bit versions.
 Support for Windows 32-bit VS Code ended with the October 2023 (version 1.84) release.
 If a 32-bit system is being used, it is recommended to update to a 64-bit version of Windows to run the latest versions of Visual Studio Code.